 Also known as Dwarf Cuttlefish, Papuan Cuttlefish, Reaper Cuttlefish.

-Found singly amongst the arms of crinoid feather stars as well as gorgonians and often close to sea stars on most coral reef habitats.
+Found singly, amongst the arms of crinoid feather stars, as well as gorgonians and often close to sea stars, on most coral reef habitats.
 Colour changes to match surroundings.

 They feed on crustaceans and small fish.